awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 ## Step 6: Modify Code in Your CodeCommit Repository<a name="codecommit-push-code"></a>

 Your pipeline is configured to run whenever code changes are made to your CodeCommit repository.
 In this step, you make changes to the HTML file that is part of the sample CodeDeploy application in the CodeCommit repository.
-When you push these changes, your pipeline will automatically run again, and the changes you make will be visible at the web address you accessed previously.
+When you push these changes, your pipeline will run again, and the changes you make will be visible at the web address you accessed previously.

 1. Change directories to your local repo: